The Value of 12-Step Programs and Other Peer Support Groups in Dual Diagnosis Treatment

 Karen was diagnosed with schizophrenia during her first year of college.
 She flitted in and out of hospitals, struggling to gain control over her symptoms.
 Soon, she began cycling through medications—and navigating myriad unwanted side effects.
 As her doctors continued to search for answers, she turned to marijuana to cope with her pervasive unease.
 Before long, she was smoking multiple times a day.
 Despite feeling deep shame when people pointed out her red eyes and the marijuana smell that clung to her clothes, she kept using.

-For Karen, as for so many others, mental illness and addiction not exist alongside each other, but are deeply intertwined.
+For Karen, as for so many others, mental illness and substance use not exist alongside each other, but are deeply intertwined.
 Research suggests that “at least 20% of people with a mental illness have a co-occurring substance use problem” and that rate increases with the severity of the disorder.
 At least 40% of people of bipolar I are believed to struggle with a substance use disorder, for example, while for those with schizophrenia the number may exceed 50%.
 The medical community is now recognizing that healing from either disorder requires healing from both disorders using sophisticated dual diagnosis treatment approaches.

 The value of peer support programs within such treatment should not be underestimated.
 Peer support can be a critical component of the recovery process and help your loved one establish both sobriety and greater overall well-being.